SnowEx/snowexsql/docs/data_notes.rst

   from the center to the North.
 Its also the farthest out.
 In each cardinal directions there are typically 3-5 depending on the sampling strategy.

-* There is a measurement log in the downloaded folder that has useful information and is required for uploading these measurements to the database.

-* **The time from the original PNT files is not correct**.
-Please use the time recorded in the CSV data

 * Profiles Resampled to every 100th sample to expedite uploads.
-Metadata in the database contains the original sample id
+Metadata in the database contains the original sample id.

 * SMP data depth in the original file is written positive depth from the snow surface toward the ground.
 To avoid confusion with other profiles which are